Browse Port Elizabeth Self-Catering, Guesthouses, B&Bs and Hotels with Great Rates of up to 30% off.

 The King’s Beach is located about 1.5 kilometers east of the city center and for whom this short walk is too far, which can also use the train from the station the Diaz Express (a small Schmalspur steam train).
 Otherwise, the King’s Beach is a long drawn sandy beach, with partial roaring surf, but pleasant warm water and also very popular with surfers.
 Countless new modern hotels, beach bars and restaurants invite you to linger.

-Port Elizabeth Museum Complex and Ocenarium
+Port Elizabeth Museum Complex and Oceanarium

 St. George’s Park